Denver Outdoor Places Program

 • Existing permitted occupancies, including permitted indoor and outdoor areas

 • A list of all proposed furnishings and elements to be used within the patio, including specifications, materials information and dimensions of such elements.
-Refer to page 13 of the Program Requirements for the Above Curb design requirements.
+Refer to page 20 of the Program Requirements for the Above Curb design requirements.

 • Number of seats to be added with the proposed patio

 • Certificate of Insurance showing minimum coverages and the City and County of Denver as Additional Insured.
-More details about insurance requirements are in the appendix pg.
-45.

-3. Submit Online
+3. Submit Application Online

 Enter e-permits